bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 At the moment, there's just one type of fix applied, but there is another planned.

-Each instance of the `Linkifier` class contains a [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of words with unusual capitalisations (`.speciallyCapitalisedWords`). **BART: did you create this set?
-I thought it was a standard library when I saw the link, but that describes the Set object.**
+Each instance of the `Linkifier` class contains a set of words with unusual capitalisations (`.speciallyCapitalisedWords`).

+>  Note I used JavaScript's standard `Set` class to create my set of words.
+You can use this class to create array-like objects that behave like mathematical sets.
+Their biggest advantage over arrays is that the values they store are inherently unique.
+The class provides a full suite of standard set manipulation functions.
+You can learn on the relevant [Mozilla Developers Network page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
+{: .aside}

 The `extractSlug()` function loops over this set and uses a case-insensitive regular expression to find the wrongly capitalised versions of each, and replaces it with the correctly capitalised version.